 This B2C strategy allows end-users to make purchases for deliverables within your software.
 ZDNet reported 2020 in-app purchases of $380 billion, globally.

-In-app purchases are great at driving revenue; however, they can disrupt customer experience and lead generation if not done right.
-To encourage in-app purchases,
+In-app purchases are popular among app developers developing mobile apps (both Apple iOS and Android), as it is a great way to drive revenue; however, they can disrupt customer experience and lead generation if not done right.
+To encourage in-app purchases:

 - Notify of the presence of in-app purchases within your software